yolanother/gear_samples_accelerometer/README.md

-gear_samples_hrm
+Accelerometer Sample
 ================

-A sample application demonstrating accessing the heart rate monitor on Samsung Galaxy Gear devices.
+A sample application demonstrating the use of the Gear's accelerometer.